CoreumFoundation/bdjuno/README.md

 ## Local launch in docker compose

-* Create .bdjuno folder and copy config.toml (based on config-sample.yaml) and genesis.json of your chain.
+* Create .bdjuno folder and inside it create config.toml (for sample of config check config-sample.yaml) and genesis.json of your chain.

 * Build and start